HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 </html>
 ```

-The example above will display the first letter of paragraphs with `class="intro"`, in red and in a larger size.

 ## The `::before` and  `::after` pseudo-element

-The `::before` pseudo-element can be used to insert some content before the content of an element.

-The `::after` pseudo-element can be used to insert some content after the content of an element, [`html22.html`](/webpages/2024-09-12/html22.html):
+The `::before` pseudo-element can be used to insert some content before the content of an element, and the `::after` is to do so after the content of an element, [`html22.html`](/webpages/2024-09-12/html22.html):

 ```html
 <!DOCTYPE html>